-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Assurance All processes within the POPI Group of companies In-house Primarily carried out by the Internal Audit Group but complemented by outsourced third parties when needed Leovigildo D. Abot Quarterly reporting process to the Audit and Risk Committee Consulting As required, based on the needs/ requirements of the Company Primarily carried out by the Internal Audit Group but complemented by outsourced third parties when needed Leovigildo D. Abot Reporting process to the Audit and Risk Committee at the end of the consulting engagement
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Assurance All processes within the POPI Group of companies Primarily carried out by the Internal Audit Group but complemented by outsourced third parties when needed Leovigildo D. Abot Quarterly reporting process to the Audit and Risk Committee Consulting As required, based on the In-house Leovigildo D. Abot Reporting process to the